-Though detox is a separate topic of debate, but today we are going to expose another major scam in the detox industry, i.e. ‘Detox & Slimming Teas’.
+Though detox is a separate topic of debate, but today we are going to expose another major scam in the detox industry, i.e. ‘Slimming & Detox Teas’.

-Pick up any social media platform, be it YouTube, Insta, FB etc. and just type Detox tea, slimming tea or weight loss tea; you would be surprised to see the amount of videos, blogs and pics, promoting such products.
+Pick up any social media platform, be it YouTube, Insta, FB etc. and just type Detox tea, sliming tea or weight loss tea; you would be surprised to see the amount of videos, blogs and pics, promoting such products.
 Promises of 10-15kg weight loss in a week are not uncommon.

 Now, let’s dive into the other realm, in which these thugs and scamsters don’t want to go, i.e. the realm of science, research, evidence and truth.

-The fact, which most people aren’t aware about these teas is that most of them are full of unresearched ingredients, which are mainly laxatives and diuretics.
+The fact, which most people aren’t aware about is that these teas are full of unresearched ingredients, mainly laxatives and diuretics.
 The former stimulates bowel movement, and you would be just pooping more.
 The latter excretes more water from the body, so you are just getting dehydrated.
 The rest are strong stimulants like caffeine and ephedra.

 Abuse of laxatives and diuretics is becoming quite common and have resulted in some dangerous consequences.
-Acc. to a 2010 study in the journal Drugs by a US research team, led by James L. Roerig , laxatives have been used for health purposes for over 2000 years, and for much of that time abuse or misuse of laxatives has occurred.
+Acc. to a study, laxatives have been used for health purposes for over 2000 years, and for much of that time abuse or misuse of laxatives has occurred.
 People who have been found to abuse laxatives are divided into different categories.
 But the largest group is made up of individuals suffering from an eating disorder such as anorexia or bulimia nervosa.

 Researchers further suggested that, medical problems associated with laxative abuse include electrolyte and acid/base changes that can involve the renal and cardiovascular systems and may become life threatening.
-The renin-aldosterone system becomes activated due to the loss of fluid, which leads tooedema and acute weight gain when the laxative is discontinued.
+The renin-aldosterone system becomes activated due to the loss of fluid, which leads to oedema and acute weight gain when the laxative is discontinued.
 This can result in reinforcing further laxative abuse when a patient feels bloated and has gained weight.

 There are many other complications which can occur with laxative misuse, severe dehydration may cause tremors, weakness, blurry vision, fainting, kidney damage, and, in extreme cases, death.
 Laxative dependency occurs from overuse, and can cause the colon stops reacting to usual doses of laxatives so that larger and larger amounts of laxatives may be needed to produce bowel movements.

 Acc. to the US FDA report, in detox teas specifically, the ingredient list is full of laxatives—the two most common are senna and guarana.
 Although senna is FDA-approved, it is not approved for use over an extended period of time; yet there are detox teas that recommend consumers drink them twice a day for twenty-eight days straight.
 Diuretic supplements, like detox teas, can alter the effectiveness of oral contraceptives.
-Since detox & slimming teas contain laxatives and can cause vomiting and diarrhoea, the effectiveness of birth control pills is at risk, and users may require another form of contraception.
+Since detox teas contain laxatives and can cause vomiting and diarrhoea, the effectiveness of birth control pills is at risk, and users may require another form of contraception.

 Acc. to a US FDA report, companies who create, manufacture, and distribute these products rely heavily on famous users of social media platforms, some with millions of followers, to promote the company’s brand, individual products, or both.
 However, the Food and Drug Administration (FDA) does not approve these “wellness” products and many social media advertisements for these products fail to notify consumers of the potentially harmful side effects.
-Thus, the upsurge of A-Listers routinely churning out promotional posts featuring non-FDA approved products is extremely troublingespecially when this category of products results in thousands of hospital visits per year.
+Thus, the upsurge of A-Listers routinely churning out promotional posts featuring non-FDA approved products is extremely troubling especially when this category of products results in thousands of hospital visits per year.

 Then why don’t the agencies regulate such scams and fraud products?

 Because there is no rule.
-For example, the US FDA itself says that under the Federal Food, Drug and Cosmetics Act, dietary supplement firms do not need FDA approval prior to marketing their products.
+For example, under the Federal Food, Drug and Cosmetics Act, dietary supplement firms do not need FDA approval prior to marketing their products.
 It is the company’s responsibility to make sure its products are safe and that any claims made about such products are true.

-FDA further suggests in its report that unlike prescription and non-prescription drugs, there are no federal laws in place that require the FDA to deem dietary supplements as safe before manufacturers may market products to millions and make these supplements available on numerous platforms.
+FDA further suggests in its report, that unlike prescription and non-prescription drugs, there are no federal laws in place that require the FDA to deem dietary supplements as safe before manufacturers may market products to millions and make these supplements available on numerous platforms.